 Until recent decades, the only things that changed visibly within a human lifetime outside our solar system were supernovae, and the apparent positions of nearby stars (and that only barely measurably).

-Modern equipment has uncovered many objects of several different kinds that change visibly in human time-scales.
+Modern equipment has uncovered many objects of several kinds that change visibly in human time-scales.
 Here are a few examples.

-Still the only things that change outside our galaxy in human lifetimes are supernovae (well, and cepheid variable stars…).
+Still, the only things that change outside our galaxy in human lifetimes are supernovae (well, and cepheid variable stars…).

 Unfortunately not a video, but a “difference of two images taken 17 months apart”